jacobwindsor/django-reviewable/README.rst

     ]

-2. Include the Reviewable URLconf in your projects urls.py: url(r'^reviews/', include('Reviewable.urls', namespace='Reviewable')),
+2. Include the Reviewable URLconf in your projects urls.py:

+... code-block::python

+    url(r'^reviews/', include('Reviewable.urls', namespace='Reviewable')),

-3. Run `python manage.py migrate`
+3. Run ``python manage.py migrate``

-4. Add the mixin `Reviewable` to any model you want to be reviewable.
+4. Add the mixin ``Reviewable`` to any model you want to be reviewable.

+... code-block::python

         ...
         from Reviewable.models import Reviewable
         ...